 The Management of Technology MBA is a dynamic mix of solid academic theory complemented by practical experience designed to mirror the challenging situations facing the technology and biotechnology sectors.

-The program begins with a week-long leadership intensive focused on leadership skills, combining academic activities with personal and professional development workshops.
+The program begins with a week-long leadership intensive (four full days) focused on leadership skills, combining academic activities with personal and professional development workshops.
 This is an opportunity to meet the class and faculty, and establish a sense of team-building and community within the cohort.
+Please note that students will be required to take time off work for this first week.

 The MOT MBA program is cohort-based for enhanced learning.
 Students spend the entire program with classmates whose business, cultural, and life experiences complement their own, and add immeasurably to the classroom experience.